ecwalker012/ecwalker012.github.io/about.markdown

 permalink: /about/
 ---

-Hi.
-My name is Elizabeth Walker.
-I am a phd student and love cats.
+I am a Ph.D. student in Literary and Cultural Studies at Carnegie Mellon University.